Compressing Over-the-Counter Markets: Portfolio Compression

-The proof of existence stems from the following algorithm: from the original network, compute all the net positions then empty the network and generate edges such that the gross and net positions are equal at the end.
-As net and gross positions are equal, the resulting market has a bipartite underlying architecture: there is no intermediation.
+Non-conservative compression can always eliminate all the excess in a market.
+The proof of existence stems from the following generic algorithm: from the original market, compute all the net positions then empty the network of obligations and arbitrarily generate obligations such that the gross and net positions are equal.
+As net and gross positions are equal, the resulting market does not exhibit any intermediation.
+Recall from Lemma~\ref{lem:iff-excess} that if all intermediation chains are broken, the market exhibits no excess.
+We also obtain the following corollary: